ika-rwth-aachen/carlos/utils/components.md

 The upside to this is that this service is a bit lighter on the GPU and does not clutter up your screen as much.
 Especially useful when only interested in simulation without direct graphical output.

+## carla-client
+The carla-client Docker services provides a minimal solution to interact with the CARLA server via PythonAPI.
+In addition, all example scripts are contained and can be used even with GUI access enabled.
+Thus, powerful demonstrations can be shown solely with a server and this carla-client Docker service.

 ## carla-ros-bridge
 The carla-ros-bridge is the Docker service that facilitates the powerful combination of CARLA and ROS  by acting as an interface.
 It retrieves relevant data (e.g. [sensor data](https://carla.readthedocs.io/projects/ros-bridge/en/latest/ros_sensors/)) from the simulation to publish it on ROS topics in the [CARLA messages](https://carla.readthedocs.io/projects/ros-bridge/en/latest/ros_msgs/) format.
 Simultaneously the service is listening on different topics for requested actions, which are translated to commands to be executed in CARLA.